When our hormones are helter-skelter, it can frustratingly present itself in the skin.

-Oestrogen is known as a female hormone, because it plays a key role in shaping the female body, preparing it for uniquely female metabolic processes and functions, such as pregnancy.
+Oestrogen is a female hormone because it plays a key role in shaping the female body, preparing it for uniquely female metabolic processes and functions, such as pregnancy.

 This article does a great job of explaining how hormones influence acne in women.

-This is made by the adrenal glands and ovaries during ovulation, it is recognised as one of the important types of hormones in women, it is the precursor to estrogen, testosterone and all of the steroid hormones.
+The adrenal glands and ovaries make this during ovulation.
+It is recognised as one of the important types of hormones in women.
+It is the precursor to estrogen, testosterone, and all of the steroid hormones.

 The most important role of progesterone is to counter the effects of estrogen and help provide an environment for a successful pregnancy; it does also have other functions including improved sleep, balancing body fluids, and improving fat metabolism.

 Progesterone deficiency is responsible for many of the symptoms associated with menopause.

-These are sex hormones that are produced by the ovaries and adrenal glands in women, and by the testes in men.
+These are sex hormones produced by the ovaries and adrenal glands in women, and by the testes in men.

-This family of androgens is responsible for masculine qualities such as hair loss as well as an increase in both facial and body hair as well as acne in some cases.
+This family of androgens is responsible for masculine qualities such as hair loss and an increase in both facial and body hair and acne in some cases.

 Androgens are a group of three hormones, known as testosterone, DHEA and androstenedione.

 Also known as DHEA, it is the principal androgen steroid hormone, found in both men and women.

 This is a metabolite of DHEA and serves as a direct precursor in the biosynthesis of testosterone.

-This is the most potent type of hormones, that are naturally occurring androgens, they are the main hormone responsible for male characteristics.
+This is the most potent type of naturally occurring androgens; they are the main hormone responsible for male characteristics.

 Testosterone is usually addressed through hormonal treatment.

-This is due to the fact that it works to stimulate sebaceous oil gland activity, creating an oily skin that is easily susceptible to breakouts.
+This is because it stimulates sebaceous oil gland activity, creating an oily skin that is easily susceptible to breakouts.